Enable Salesforce IoT and Create a Context and Dummy Record

 This is what your context looks like.

-- From the available objects, select Flying Fridge Event.
+- From the available platform events, select Flying Fridge Event.
 Click Next.

 - In Choose the Key, select serial_no__c.
 Click Apply.

 - Under available objects, select Asset.
 Click Next.

 - In Choose the Key, select FridgeSerialNumber__c.
 Click Apply.

 Your context is ready to use in an orchestration.
 We have one last step before we start building our orchestration.

 Create Some Data for the Flying Fridge Use Case